oVirt/ovirt-site/source/feature/nagios-integration.html.md

 ## Summary

-Currently, administrators of gluster deployments have no easy mechanism to track the health of a Gluster installation - that is, when a brick goes down, split brain occurs, disk is full etc. oVirt only provides a poll based mechanism that uses the existing Gluster CLI to identify the volume's status and node status.
-This is not sufficient to get data about the network outages or issues like split-brain, un-synced entries etc. Also, there's a 5 min polling interval for brick status and hence the data displayed in oVirt may be considered stale.
+Currently, administrators of gluster deployments have no easy mechanism to track the health of a Gluster installation - that is, when a brick goes down, split brain occurs, disk is full etc. oVirt provides a poll based mechanism that uses the existing Gluster CLI to identify the volume's status and node status.
+This is not sufficient to get data about the issues like split-brain, quota exceeded etc. Also, there's a 5 min polling interval for brick status and hence the data displayed in oVirt may be considered stale.
 We need to provide an efficient way for:

 *   Monitoring of critical entities such as hosts, networking, volumes, clusters and services
 *   Alerting when critical infrastructure components fail and  recover, providing administrators with notice of important events.
-Notification for Alerts can be delivered via email, SMS or SNMP.
+Notification for Alerts can be delivered via email, SNMP.
 Alerts can be either seen on Nagios UI or on oVirt UI
 *   Reports providing a historical record of service outages, events and notifications for later review, through Nagios UI interface.
 *   Trending graphs and reports